Big City Family Fun

 Boston

 Walk American History as you stroll the streets.
 Start at the Boston Common and find the red line painted on the sidewalk.
-The Freedom Trail, a 2.5-mile urban trail, will walk pass the important spots of the American Revolution.
+The Freedom Trail, a 2.5-mile urban trail, will walk past the important spots of the American Revolution.
+It is one of the top U.S. destinations for families.

 How to See Boston in One Day